-Curved documentation
+CurvEd documentation

-Dolphinity Organiser - free planning software for all your checklists
+Dolphinity Organiser - free planning, project management and organizing software for all your action lists

-Curves are used for things as:
+Curves are used for things such as:

 Defining the axes and value ranges (note this is an awful example that doesn't look very much like an actual torque curve, which has its peak often more to the right of the graph, not even to mention the ranges are not like real RPM's at all!).